table of contents

 Our team of in-house doctors created Roman Daily to target common nutrition gaps in men with scientifically backed ingredients and dosages.

-Often called the “sunshine vitamin,” vitamin D is needed for many different body systems.
-Unlike other vitamins, vitamin D is not a true vitamin—it is actually a prohormone.
-Vitamin D, or calcifediol, converts into a hormone in your body.
-While it primarily functions to improve calcium absorption and create strong bones, you have vitamin D receptors on cells all over your body.
-As a result, many clinical trials are looking into the role of vitamin D in heart disease, immune system health, muscle strength, among other benefits.
+Often called the “sunshine vitamin,” vitamin D primarily functions to improve calcium absorption in your body and create strong bones.
+But you have vitamin D receptors on cells all over your body.
+As a result, many clinical trials are looking into the role of vitamin D in heart disease, immune system health, muscle strength, and more.

-Over 41% of adults in the United States don’t get enough vitamin D—this is especially true if you have darker skin.
-African Americans and other people of color have a high risk (around 70–80%) of lower vitamin D levels (Forrest, 2011).
+Around 40% of adults in the United States have a vitamin D deficiency.
+But the problem is more common among people with darker skin.
+People of color have a higher risk (around 70–80%) of having low vitamin D levels (Forrest, 2011).

 Why is this?
-Your body uses the ultraviolet (UV) light from the sun to convert specific cholesterol molecules to make most of the vitamin D your body needs.
-If you have darker skin, less UV light gets into cells, leading to low vitamin D levels (Sizar, 2020).
+Your body uses the ultraviolet (UV) light from the sun to make most of the vitamin D your body needs.
+If you have darker skin, less UV light reaches your cells, leading to low vitamin D levels (Sizar, 2020).

-Another cause of vitamin D deficiency is that people don’t spend enough time in the sun.
-The rise in concern over skin cancer has diminished the already small amount of time people spend in the sun.
-Coupled with a shift to more office work, we may not be getting enough sun for adequate vitamin D production (Sizar, 2020).
+Another cause of vitamin D deficiency is that people don’t spend as much time in the sun anymore.
+The rise in concern over skin cancer has diminished the already small amount of time people spend outside.
+Coupled with a shift to more office work, we may not be getting enough sun for adequate vitamin D production.
+During cold winter months, when we spend most of our time indoors or covered up when we’re outdoors, our skin makes almost no vitamin D at all.

 What is liquid vitamin D used for?